Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

 ![纯数据并行](imgs/para_consistent_data.png)

 In data parallelism, we use two devices for training.
 As we use **data parallelism**, we can see that for each original logical layer, the sample is divided in average to each device.
-We have complete **training model** in each device.
-The data after splitting processed by `op`.
+We have a complete **training model** in each device.
+The data after splitting are processed by `op`.
 Finally we combine the data in each device and get the complete data.

 ### Model parallelism